mesosphere/dcos-docs-site/pages/1.11/deploying-services/faq/index.md

 ## How can I add automatically more agents to the cluster?

 DC/OS cannot automatically spin up new nodes in response to load on hardware unless the cloud provider autoscaling groups have been configured with standby hosts and `dcos_install.sh` placed on the standby node.
 This is an involved process that requires setting up Autoscaling groups with your Cloud Provider (AWS, GCE, Azure) and placing an install file on each node.
+An overview is available [here](/1.11/deploying-services/scale-service/).
 Please reach out to Mesosphere Support for more guidance if you need to set this up.

 ## What is your best practice for service discovery?